nmschorr/git9-pyFileMove/NfiToAaf/README.md

 It creates a folder called "dist".

-Inside "dist" is a file called "astfiles.exe".
+Inside "dist" is a file called "nfitoaaf.exe".

-Double click on astfiles.exe to run it.
+Double click on nfitoaaf.exe to run it.

 This program translates "nfi" files into "aaf" files.